New York Yanks: 1949

-The team began in 1944 as the Boston Yanks, owned by Kate Smith's manager, Ted Collins.
-He wanted a team in New York City, but had to be content with one in Boston after the New York Giants refused to let his new team share the New York area.
+The team began in 1944 as the Boston Yanks and were owned by Kate Smith's manager Ted Collins.
+He wanted a team in New York City, but the New York Giants refused to allow his new team to share the New York market.

-In 1949, Collins suspected that the All-America Football Conference was on its last legs and received permission to move the Yanks to New York.
-Rather than a formal relocation, however, Collins asked the NFL to fold his Boston franchise and grant him a new one for New York, most likely as a tax write-off.
+In 1949, Collins suspected that the All-America Football Conference was near collapse and received permission to move the Yanks to New York.
+Rather than executing a formal relocation, Collins returned his Boston franchise to the NFL and was issued a new team for New York, most likely as a tax write-off.
 This new team played as the New York Bulldogs and shared the Polo Grounds with the Giants during the 1949 season.

-The 1949 Bulldogs were a disaster on the field (1–10–1) as well as the box office, drawing just 48,007 fans to their six home games, with by far the largest crowd (17,704) coming against the Giants.
+The 1949 Bulldogs were a disaster on the field (1–10–1) as well as at the box office, drawing just 48,007 fans to their six home games, with the largest crowd (17,704) appearing for a game against the Giants.

-The nadir came during a 13–13 tie with the Washington Redskins on October 30, which drew a meager 3,678 fans, the lowest attendance at a non-neutral site NFL game since 1939 (excluding 2020, when the COVID-19 pandemic severely limited attendance).
+The October 30 13–13 tie against the Washington Redskins drew only 3,678 spectators, the lowest attendance at a non-neutral site NFL game since 1939 (excluding 2020, when the COVID-19 pandemic severely limited attendance).